-Slouch in your chair and you look bored and disinterested, cross your arms and you look defensive, whilst sitting up straight, leaning slightly forward shows that you're attentive and listening.
+Slouch in your chair and you look bored and uninterested, cross your arms and you look defensive whilst sitting up straight, leaning slightly forward shows that you’re interested and listening.

-All too often I send candidates to a job interview that they're perfect for.
-The candidate speaks with me afterwards and feels they had a great interview, however, the feedback from the hiring manager is not positive and, they’re not asked for a second interview.
-Generally, the feedback is often limited, however, it basically says that the candidate did not look interested in the position.
+All to often I send candidates to a job interview that they’re perfect for.
+The candidate speaks with me afterwards and feels they had a great interview, however the feed-back from the hiring manager is not positive and needless to say, they’re not asked for a second interview.
+Generally the feed-back is often pretty limited, however it basically says, the candidate did not look interested in the position.

-In my candidate preparation, I often discuss body language and watch the candidate nod away as if to tell me they know this and I'm wasting my time.
+In my candidate preparation, I often discuss body language with my candidates and watch them nod away as if to tell me they know this and I’m wasting my time.

 Body Language Tips

-If you're going to get one thing right during your job interview, get your body language correct.
-Make sure what comes out of your mouth is not directly countered with what your body language is telling the hiring manager.
+If you’re going to get one thing right during your job interview, get your body language correct.
+Make sure what comes out of you mouth, is not directly countered with what your body language is telling the hiring manager.